Eminent domain in the United States: Condemnation

 The term "condemnation" is used to describe the formal act of the exercise of the power of eminent domain to transfer title to the property from its private owner to the government.
 This use of the word should not be confused with its sense of a declaration that property is uninhabitable due to defects.
 Condemnation via eminent domain indicates the government is taking ownership of the property or some lesser interest in it, such as an easement, and must pay just compensation for it.
 After the condemnation action is filed, the amount of just compensation is determined in trial.
 However, in some cases, the property owner challenges the right to take because the proposed taking is not for "public use", or the condemnor is not legislatively authorized to take the subject property, or has not followed the proper substantive or procedural steps as required by law.
 Also, in some cases the right to take may be denied by the courts for lack of public necessity for the taking (required by statute), but this is quite rare.

 Other property

 The exercise of eminent domain is not limited to real property.
 Governments may also condemn personal property.
 Governments can even condemn intangible property such as contract rights, patents, trade secrets, and copyrights.
-Even the taking by a city of a professional sports team's franchise has been held by the California Supreme Court to be within the purview of the "public use" constitutional limitation, although eventually, that taking was not permitted because it was deemed to violate the interstate commerce clause of the U.S. Constitution.
+Even the taking by a city of a professional sports team's franchise has been held by the California Supreme Court to be within the purview of the "public use" constitutional limitation, although that taking was later not permitted because it was deemed to violate the interstate commerce clause of the U.S. Constitution.